abinit/abinit/doc/tutorial/rf2.md

     anaddb < trf2_5.files > trf2_5.log

 It will last only a few seconds.
+Note that an alternative to the method used here, of inputting the desired q vectors explicitly using [[anaddb:nph1l]] and [[anaddb:qph1l]], is to input them in terms of q-path segments using [[anaddb:nqpath]] and [[anaddb:qpath]], in much the same way that band structure paths are described in the [3rd basic tutorial](/tutorial/base3).

 The file *trf2_5.abo* contains the list of eigenvalues, for all the needed q-wavevectors.
-You can iopen it, and have a look at the different sections of the file.
+You can open it, and have a look at the different sections of the file.
 Note that the interatomic force constants are computed (they are needed for the Fourier interpolation), but not printed.